Charystag/Asmlearning/docs/Chapter4.md

 Assembly language can use any calling convention.
 In the rest of the book we'll use the calling convention of the C programming language.

+## Assembly-Language Functions using the C Calling Convention

+### The Stack

+Each computer program that runs uses a region of memory called the **stack** to enable functions to run properly.
+We can think of it as a pile of papers on our desk.